ProseMirror/website/pages/examples/dino/index.md

 The demo is going to use the [example setup](https://github.com/prosemirror/prosemirror-example-setup) module again, to provide the basic plumbing for the editor.
-But we need new menu items in the insert menu, to insert dinosaurs.
-This code creates them:
+But we need new menu items in the insert menu.
+First, define a [command](/doc/guide/#commands) that handles dinosaur insertion.

+PART(command)

+Next, create menu items that call our command.

 PART(menu)